ibm-cloud-docs/openshift/virt-overview.md

 {: #virt-deployment-options}

-**Recommended:** OpenShift Virtualization Service provides the fastest path to running VMs with pre-configured storage, networking, and operators.
-Choose manual deployment only if you need custom configurations or mixed container/VM workloads.

-This service is currently available as a beta release.
+Virtualization Service is currently available as a beta release.
 Access is controlled by an allowlist.
 During the beta period, only console-based cluster creation is supported.
 {: beta}

 | Deployment option | Description | Best for | Setup time | More information |
 | ----------------- | ----------- | -------- | ---------- | ---------------- |